opencog/atomspace-dht/README.md

   already too large to fit into RAM, this is ... a problem.

 * Worse: it seems unlikely that the DHT representation of an Atom is smaller than an AtomSpace-Atom.
-Currenly, AtomSpace-Atoms are about 1.5KBytes in size; this includes "everything" (indexes, caches) for "typical" (Zipfian-distributed) Atoms.
+Currently, AtomSpace-Atoms are about 1.5KBytes in size; this includes "everything" (indexes, caches) for "typical" (Zipfian-distributed) Atoms.
 The size of a DHT-Atom has not been measured, but there is no reason to think it will be much